beepscore/WordReverser/README.md

 Then iterate through reversed words using space as separators.
 Reverse each word but keep word order.
 "happy so- am I!"

+## TODO
+Consider reversing sentence by sentence and keeping punctuation at end of each sentence.